 The “Your Medicare options” section of the handbook uses highly biased language and charts, as shown by this screen capture of page 6:

 Here, CMS describes Medicare Advantage (MA) as having all of the coverage of Part A and Part B, and additional benefits, like Part D, vision, dental, hearing, and more.
-It also states that “Plans may have lower out-of-pocket costs than Original Medicare, which is contrary to a recent study by the Kaiser Family Foundation.
+It also states that “Plans may have lower out-of-pocket costs than Original Medicare, contrary to a recent study by the Kaiser Family Foundation.

 CMS also plays down a major objection to MA plans by most people who use Medicare Part A and B, healthcare provider networks.
 Here, CMS states, “In many cases, you’ll need to use doctors who are in the plan’s network,” which is a gross understatement.
 According to MedPAC, in 2020, nearly 23 million of the 24 million Medicare Advantage plan enrollees are in a coordinated care plan (aka, a health maintenance organization plan) that requires members to use network providers.